Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/01_pscript_basics.md

 ## Language

-In the following, an overview is given to GDScript.
+In the following, an overview is given to PScript.
 Details, such as which methods are available to arrays or other objects, should be looked up in the linked class descriptions.